 First, consider the overall sound and feel of the name.
 Polly is a short, sweet, and cheerful name that evokes a sense of warmth and familiarity.
 If you're looking for a name that is both classic and approachable, Polly could be a great fit.
 Think about how the name sounds when you say it aloud and how it pairs with your last name.
 Does it flow well?
 Does it sound harmonious?

 Second, think about the associations and connotations that the name carries.
 As we've discussed, Polly is primarily associated with the name Mary, which has strong religious and historical significance.
 If you're looking for a name with deep roots and a connection to tradition, Polly could be a meaningful choice.
-However, it's also important to be aware of any negative or outdated associations that the name might have.
+Even so, it's also important to be aware of any negative or outdated associations that the name might have.
 While Polly is generally perceived as a positive and innocent name, some people may associate it with older stereotypes or clichés.

 Third, consider the potential nicknames and variations of the name.
 While Polly is already a diminutive, there are still opportunities for creating unique nicknames, such as Pol, Pops, or even variations like Pauline.
 Thinking about these possibilities can help you envision how the name might be used in different contexts and how it might evolve over time.